 This condition represents errors occurring when the database cannot currently process a valid interaction because, for example, it is still executing another command possibly issued by another user.

 Description: The numeric or symbolic error specification returned by the database back-end.
-The values and semantics of this are interface specific.
+The values and se-

 Description: The secondary numeric or symbolic error specification returned by the database back-end.
+The values